 How much water do you drink in a day?
 Do you know the importance of water to the human body?
 Do you feel as long as you’re frequently drinking, it doesn’t matter what beverage it is?
-Keep reading to find out why H2O should be your primary source for hydration.
+Keep reading to find out why H2O should be your primary source of hydration.

 Why do we need H2O?